What are the Assessor's duties?

 property within their jurisdiction except that which is otherwise provided by

 law.
-This would include residential, commercial, industrial and agricultural
+This would include residential, multi-residential, commercial, industrial, and agricultural

 classes of property.
 Real property is revalued every two years.
 The effective